martinthomson/sdp-uks/draft-thomson-avtcore-sdp-uks.md

 Sam Scott, Hugo Krawczyk, and Richard Barnes.
 A solution similar to the one presented here was first proposed by Karthik Bhargavan who provided valuable input on this document.
 Thyla van der Merwe assisted with a formal model of the solution.
-Adam Roach provided useful input.
+Adam Roach and Paul E. Jones provided useful input.